 Once dough has risen, roll out to about 1/4 inch thick.
 Cut the dough into 2 inch by 2 inch squares (approximately).
 Place a thin slice of provolone cheese on square, then a few diced sauteed peppers and onions, and one slice of sausage on each square.
 Fold up each corner to form the shape of a ball and pinch the corners together tightly.
 Place the balls onto a greased cookie sheet (or one lined with parchment paper or a silicone baking mat), seam side down.*If you want to make these ahead of time, at this point cover your tray with plastic wrap and refrigerate for up to 48 hours.
 Remove from fridge and allow to come to room temperature before proceeding.

 All that is left to do is serve up with some homemade Marinara (or your favorite jarred variety–I won’t tell!)
 Now grab some napkins and let’s get ready for some FOOTBALL!!!
-I take this to my friend’s wedding, they love this so much!

 - Bread Dough: